pycharming/lantern_aws/README.md

 - `getexceptional key` and the `install4j (...)` files contain various [secret](#secret) licensing information required to build the installers.

+- `Fallback proxy keystore` is a file containing certificates needed by the fallback proxies so the client can verify their identity.

 ### <a id='spawn-lanternpeer'></a>Spawn a Lantern Peer

 You are not supposed to launch Lantern peers during normal operation.
 The invited server launcher does that.
 But should you need this for debugging, testing, or recovery, this is how you do it:

-    bin/spawn.py lantern-peer <stack name> <installer bucket> <user credentials> <AWS credentials> <Lantern's id_rsa> <OAuth2 client secrets> <getexceptional key> <install4j environment variables> <install4j windows certificate> <install4j OS X certificate>
+    bin/spawn.py lantern-peer <stack name> <user credentials> <lantern's id_rsa> <OAuth2 client secrets> <Fallback proxy keystore>

 Where

-- `installer bucket` is the name of an S3 bucket where the instance will upload the installers it builds (the bucket needs to exist and the AWS credentials must enable uploading to it);

 - `user credentials` is the path to a JSON file that contains the OAuth2 access credentials for the user in which behalf Lantern will run.
 It has the form: